 How Big is a Full-Grown Border Collie?

-A full-grown Border Collie is really a medium sized dog, but as with most breeds, there can be differences between the sexes.
+A full-grown Border Collie is a medium-sized dog, but as with most breeds, there can be differences between the sexes.

-Also, the general health of the dog, and how you care for them as a puppy, will also have an impact on the way in which they develop and grow.
+Also, the general health of the dog, and how you care for them as a puppy, will have an impact on how they develop and grow.

 That being said, the male will be between 19 and 22 inches while the female is slightly smaller at 18 to 21 inches.
 For their weight, the male is 35 to 40lbs while the female is 30 to 35lbs.